 NOTE: Surgical valve 'True ID' may be smaller than the labeled valve size.
+For THV-in-THV, the native valve annulus size should be considered to determine the appropriate THV size to implant.
 For a failing stentless bioprosthesis, consider sizing recommendations for a native annulus.
 The dimensions of the failed bioprosthesis should be determined so that the appropriate THV size can be implanted; and is best determined by using computed tomography, magnetic resonance imaging, and/or transesophageal echocardiography.

-Sizing recommendations for implanting the Edwards SAPIEN 3 and SAPIEN 3 Ultra transcatheter heart valves in a failing INSPIRIS RESILIA aortic surgical bioprosthesis in sizes 19 - 25 mm are provided in the table below:
+Sizing recommendations for implanting the Edwards SAPIEN 3 Ultra transcatheter heart valve and the SAPIEN 3 transcatheter heart valve in a failing INSPIRIS RESILIA aortic surgical bioprosthesis in sizes 19 - 25 mm are provided in the table below:

-Table 4b
+Table 4b.